fabiog1901/IoT-predictive-maintenance/README.md

 In this lab you will run a simple Python script that simulates IoT sensor data from some hypotetical machines, and send the data to a MQTT broker, [mosquitto](https://mosquitto.org/).
 The gateway host is connnected to many and different type of sensors, but they generally all share the same trasport protocol, mqtt.

 SSH into the VM, then install required libs and start the mosquitto broker
 ```
+$ sudo su -
 $ yum install -y mosquitto
 $ pip install paho-mqtt
 $ systemctl enable mosquitto
 $ systemctl start mosquitto
 ```

-Now clone this repo, then run the simulator
+Now clone this repo, then run the simulator to send sensor data to mosquitto.
 ```
-$ cd ~
 $ git clone https://github.com/fabiog1901/IoT-predictive-maintenance.git
 $ mv IoT-predictive-maintenance/mqtt.* ~
 $ python mqtt.iot_simulator.py mqtt.iot.config